a3-audio/a3-doc/source/index.rst

 **********
 What it is
 **********
-The A³ system is a combination of three devices:
+The A³ system is made for 3D Audio live interaction.
+It is a combination of three devices:

 A³ Motion (The Motion Sampler)
 ##############################